 This performance of Schaffe in mir Gott by Tritle and his Musica Sacra transcends the technical aspects of the work, sumptuously capturing the spiritual character and afflatus of the piece, composed ironically by a dedicated classicist who dealt primarily with abstract forms and avoided programmatic music; his erudite, transcendent choral works are unique and unexpected.
 As Brahms explained in a letter to Clara Schumann, “On a system for a small instrument, a man [Bach] writes a whole world of the deepest thoughts and the most tremendous emotions.
 If I could imagine that I could have accomplished such a thing, could have conceived it within myself, I know surely that the excitement and the shock would have driven me insane.”

-Viktor Kalabis’s Canticum was introduced by Arnost Kares, the Czech Counsel General for New York.
+Arnost Kares, the Czech Counsel General for New York, introduced Viktor Kalabis’s Canticum.
 Kares also spoke eloquently of Ukraine’s current quandary as a target of violent Russian domination.

 Canticum featured choir and orchestra with marvelous soloists tenor John Riesen, and contralto Nicole Joy Mitchell.
 The ensemble performed with élan, clearly articulating the work’s neo-classist dissonances in a piece crafted at the height of Kalabis’s creative powers.
 A marvelous soundscape, its intones hint of the Second Viennese School and its enigmatic serialism and structure.

 Arvo Pärt’s Te Deum with the wonderful soprano, Elizabeth van Os, provided an apposite dénouement to a marvelous concert.
-This was a rare treat to hear a performance of a choral work with string orchestra, triple choir, prepared piano, and recorded accompaniment featuring in this case droning pedal-point constructs.
-The work began with an ominous sustained recorded low pitch.
+It was a rare treat to hear a performance of a choral work with string orchestra, triple choir, prepared piano, and recorded accompaniment featuring, in this case, droning pedal-point constructs.
+The work began with an ominous, sustained, recorded low pitch.
 Basses entered with a monophonic theme shadowed by choirs in plainsong textures, choral acclamations, and soaring angular melodic phrases.
 The work eventually sighs and fades away like the passing of time.